President's

 What a joy it has been to celebrate the return of live performances over the past few months; from world premieres to local theatre, I feel the strength and purpose of what it means to empower people to use their voices for self-expression, artistic performance, and personal wellbeing.
 What a privilege it is to work with the most extraordinary instrument in the world.
 Not to mention the colleagues!

 So it is with some sadness, yet complete support, that council acknowledges a new chapter for two of our colleagues.
 Please join me in honouring Cathie’s extraordinary contribution for so many years and on behalf of council and our wider membership, I thank her for the countless hours of service to NEWZATS.
-Furthermore, with the resignation of our co vice-president, the fabulous Calvin Baker, it is fair to say that our council is changing shape.
-To all of our members, I welcome you to step forward for council nominations as we prepare for Conference 2023 – we do have some fun! |

 Speaking of fun, keep an eye our for the Waiata Mai Competition and get those self-tapes rolling.
 Let’s showcase the diversity of our collective voices and connect from wherever we are through shared music and passion for singing.
 Finally, in acknowledgement of Matariki I point you in the direction of Maisey Rika’s 2020 album Ngā Mata o te Ariki Tāwhirimātea.
 Tukua kia tū takitahi ngā whetū o te rangi; let each star in the sky shine its own light.